-We share personal habits for advertising to us.
+Next, you share a lot of our personal habits used for advertising.
 Identifiable information sells and resells.
-Knowing can help us make better decisions.
-For example, clear our cache after leaving a site.
+Knowing can help you make better decisions.
+For example, clear your cache after leaving a site.
 Helps us understand why certain ads pop up at certain times.
-After, we can choose to keep some information private.
+After, you can choose to keep some information private.

-In any event, we can ascertain some of the more direct actions websites take to sell our data to advertisers.
-Cookies are generally how we are tracked.
+In any event, you can ascertain some of the more direct actions websites take to sell your data to advertisers by reading the policies.
+In general, cookies track us.
 Super cookies exist.
-In addition, other ways of tracking us to sell or misuse our data.
-In general, nothing is private.
+In addition, other ways of tracking us to sell or misuse your data.
+Hence, nothing is private.

-Read privacy policies.
-Given, info collection and share practises in them.
-Read the cookie information alert.
+Read privacy policies for proper netiquette.
+Given, collection and sharing practises are intrusive.
+In the first place, look at the cookie information alert.
 Follow the link in it.
 Alternatively, scroll to the bottom of the page.
 Look for the link.
 Follow it.

-Last, we need to know what companies are doing with our data.
-Each website uses our information differently.
+Last, you need to know what companies are doing with your data.
+Each website uses your information differently.
 On top of that, advertisers use their own policies.
-Something we need to cheque on as well.
-And so, we may read it just to find out whose behind it.
-After, go to their page for more information.
+Something you need to cheque on as well.

 Tracking Cookies Infographic